Rondo: Celtics fans' boos stem from respect

 Rondo has enjoyed being back in Boston and seeing some of his fans around the city.

 "I've been walking the streets the last couple of days," he said.
-"It's a pretty good welcoming back -- [people ask] for autographs and pictures so they have to boo me.
-Obviously, I've got on a red jersey so it's part of it."
+"It's a pretty good welcoming back -- [people ask] for autographs and pictures, so they have to boo me [later].
+Obviously I've got on a red jersey, so it's part of it."

-Rondo, who signed a two-year, $28 million dollar deal with the Bulls last summer, admits that this season has been one of the most trying of his 11-year career.
+Rondo, who signed a two-year, $28 million dollar deal with the Bulls last summer, said this season has been one of the most trying of his 11-year career.

 He was benched at the end of December and didn't play for five games before returning to a reserve role.
 He was fined in late January after ripping veterans Dwyane Wade and Jimmy Butler in an Instagram post.
-Then after the Bulls dropped five straight at the beginning of March, Bulls coach Fred Hoiberg decided to re-insert Rondo back into the starting lineup and the veteran point guard helped push the Bulls into the playoffs.
+Then after the Bulls dropped five straight at the beginning of March, Bulls coach Fred Hoiberg decided to reinsert Rondo into the starting lineup, and the veteran point guard helped push the Bulls into the playoffs.

-Rondo admitted that making the playoffs has helped change how he feels toward Hoiberg and the organization.
+Rondo said making the playoffs has helped change how he feels toward Hoiberg and the organization.

-When asked specifically if he was hopeful the Bulls picked up his option for next season, which includes a $3 million buyout if he does not return, Rondo responded optimistically.
+When asked specifically whether he was hopeful the Bulls would pick up his option for next season, which includes a $3 million buyout if he does not return, Rondo responded optimistically.

 "I like where I'm at," he said.
 "I think we have a really good team.
 We made a big trade halfway through the season, a lot of things we went through this year with 45 different lineups, we still made it to the playoffs.
 Right now, just try to stay as consistent as possible and develop some type of chemistry with these guys."